Real-Time Interrupt-driven Concurrency (RTIC) framework for ARM Cortex-M microcontrollers.

 section), which is the main component of the framework.

-This crate is compiled and tested with the latest toolchain (rolling) as of the release date.
-If you run into compilation errors, try the latest stable release of the rust toolchain.
+This crate is compiled and tested with the latest nightly toolchain (rolling).
+If you run into compilation errors, try the latest nightly release of the rust toolchain.

 Like the Rust project, this crate adheres to SemVer: breaking changes in the API and semantics require a semver bump (since 1.0.0 a new major version release), with the exception of breaking changes that fix soundness issues – those are considered bug fixes and can be landed in a new patch release.